-Whitewater afting allows you to build relationships or forge new ones.
+Whitewater rafting allows you to build relationships or forge new ones.
 A trip down the Ocoee River will leave you feeling accomplished and filled with a sense of adventure.
 Rafting down the river with close friends or family will build comradery as you brave the thrills of class IV whitewater.

 In addition to all these wonderful benefits, a whitewater rafting trip will leave you with memories to last a lifetime.
 Enjoy swimming in along the way at designated places with your loved ones and getting photos of those memories.